-2.4 Disciplinary proceedings

-- 2.4.1 The Department may impose sanctions (subsection 2.4.2 of this section) singly or in combination when it finds a licensee or former licensee has: - 2.4.1.1 Violated any of these regulations; - 2.4.1.2 Failed to submit a reasonable timetable for correction of deficiencies; - 2.4.1.3 Exhibited a pattern of cyclical deficiencies which extends over a period of two or more years; - 2.4.1.4 Failed to correct deficiencies in accordance with a timetable submitted by the applicant and agreed upon by the Department; - 2.4.1.5 Engaged in any conduct or practices detrimental to the welfare of the patients; - 2.4.1.6 Exhibited incompetence, negligence, or misconduct in operating the home health agency or in providing services to patients; - 2.4.1.7 Mistreated or abused patients cared for by the home health agency;
+- 2.3.3.4 A license may not be issued to a home health agency which is not in substantial compliance with these regulations or whose deficient practices present an immediate threat to the health and safety of its patients. - 2.4 Disciplinary proceedings - 2.4.1 The Department may refuse to renew a license, may suspend, revoke or limit a license of a home health agency, or may suspend admissions for one of the following reasons: impose sanctions (subsection 2.4.2 of this section) singly or in combination when it finds a licensee or former licensee has: - 2.4.1.1 A violation of this subpart, the act, or of other statutes and regulations, which threatens the health, safety, and welfare of patients.
+Violated any of these regulations; - 2.4.1.2 Failed to submit a reasonable timetable for correction of deficiencies; - 2.4.1.3 Exhibited a pattern of cyclical deficiencies which extends over a period of two or more years; - 2.4.1.4 Failed to correct deficiencies in accordance with a timetable submitted by the applicant and agreed upon by the Department; - 2.4.1.5 Engaged in any conduct or practices detrimental to the welfare of the patients; - 2.4.1.6 Exhibited incompetence, negligence, or misconduct in operating the home health agency or in providing services to patients; - 2.4.1.7 Mistreated or abused patients cared for by the home health agency; - 2.4.1.8 Serious violation of statutes relating to Medical Assistance or Medicare reimbursement for those agencies who participate in those programs; or - 2.4.1.9 Refused to allow the Department access to the agency or records for the purpose of conducting inspections/surveys/investigations as deemed necessary by the Department.